Caspian tern: Distribution and habitat

 Their breeding habitat is large lakes and ocean coasts in North America (including the Great Lakes), and locally in Europe (mainly around the Baltic Sea and Black Sea), Asia, Africa, and Australasia (Australia and New Zealand).
 North American birds migrate to southern coasts, the West Indies and northernmost South America.
 European and Asian birds spend the non-breeding season in the Old World tropics.
 African and Australasian birds are resident or disperse over short distances.

-In 2016, a nest of the Caspian tern was found in the Cape Krusenstern National Monument in northwestern Alaska, 1,000 miles further north than any previous sighting.
+In 2016, a pair of Caspian terns bred successfully in the Cape Krusenstern National Monument in northwestern Alaska, 600 km further north than any previous North American breeding record.
 This development was part of a general trend in Alaska of species moving to the north, a tendency ascribed to global warming.

 The global population is about 50,000 pairs; numbers in most regions are stable, but the Baltic Sea population (1400–1475 pairs in the early 1990s) is declining and of conservation concern.

 The Caspian tern is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.